digitalbridgekit/2fa-for-smartcontracts-matic/README.md

 We are Digital Bridge https://twitter.com/DigitalBridgeIO Our main goal is building trust digital bridges for business.

-This project consists of re-implementing the "two-factor authenticator" (Google Authenticator) with a Chainlink oracle on Matic Network.
+This project consists of implementing the "two-factor authenticator" (Google Authenticator) with a Chainlink oracle on Matic Network.
 There are also others features that improves the previus project that used Ethereum network.

 **This enhancement will increase applicable use cases, due to the benefits of this Layer 2 sidechain scaling solution (key features: scalability, high performance, security)**